rustamgk/hft_benchmark_interdc_aws/docs/COST_ESTIMATE.md

 - Inter-region data transfer (AWS) may also apply per GB; verify combined rate for your account
 - Data transfer to Internet from Tokyo: region tiered (example: ~$0.09/GB for first 10 TB) — check current Tokyo egress price

-Note: A NAT Gateway resource exists in Terraform but is unused by this overlay.
-If left running, add:
+Note: If you add an AWS NAT Gateway (not required for this overlay), include:
 - NAT Gateway hourly: ~ $0.048/hr ≈ $35/mo
 - NAT Gateway data processing: ~ $0.045/GB
-Recommendation: Remove the NAT Gateway to avoid idle cost if you keep the EC2 NAT approach.
+Recommendation: Prefer EC2 NAT for this pattern to avoid these fixed and per‑GB costs.

 TGW centralized egress alternative (typical pattern)
 - AWS Transit Gateway hourly per attachment: ~$0.05/hr/attachment